 A quick run through of your jackets, pants, base layer, and socks at the end of the season is a great idea.
 Consider replacing a piece of your gear if it didn’t work for you.
 For example, if you are freezing all the time on the hill you are probably in need of new base layer or socks.
 There is a lot of new technology out there to keep you warmer than ever.

 Also take inventory of your equipment.
 If your board or skis suffered any damage, now would be ideal time to fix it.

-Number Two: Clean Your Gear
+2. Clean Your Gear